AcusPGP/FileTransferProtocolProgram/README.md

 </ins>

-### STEP 1: Before running thet program, you make sure your computer already installed tools below
+### STEP 1: Before running the program, you make sure your computer already installed tools below

 - JDK version 18.0.2 or later
 - Maven version 4.0.0 or later